 .1 Navigation data received by communication systems should be displayed in a timely, unambiguous and harmonized manner.
 If applicable these information should be displayed based on the portrayal specifications of the S-100 standard” or based on SN/Circ.243 as amended.

-[or;

-… should be displayed based on existing guidance.]

 .2 Where appropriate symbols to display received information do not currently exist, additional new symbols should be added to SN Circ.243.